March 27, 2026

 Unreported freelance or professional income

 A salaried professional who earned consulting fees on the side and forgot to include them in the original return can use ITR-U to disclose that income.
-Paying 25% additional tax within the first year is significantly less damaging than having the department detect the mismatch through AIS data and initiate proceedings under Section 148, where the penalties under Section 270A for under-reporting can reach 200% of the tax on the concealed income.
+Paying 25% additional tax within the first year is significantly less damaging than having the department detect the mismatch through AIS data and initiate proceedings under Section 148, where the penalties under Section 270A can be 50% of the tax for under-reporting or 200% for misreporting if the department determines the income was deliberately concealed.

 Missed dividend or interest income

 Small amounts of dividend income or fixed deposit interest are easy to overlook, especially when spread across multiple banks or companies.
 If these have been captured in the AIS but not declared in your return, a mismatch notice is likely.
 Filing ITR-U proactively is cleaner and cheaper than responding to a notice.
-If you are unsure what dividend income to report, our guide on tax on dividend income in India covers what to declare and how.
+Our guide on tax on dividend income in India covers what to declare and how.

 Mismatched TDS credits